 - Add onions, beef broth, vinegar, salt, pepper, sugar, and mustard in a medium saucepan and bring to a boil.
 As soon as it boils, remove from heat and pour the mixture over the potatoes.
 Cover the bowl of potatoes and let sit for at least one hour.

-- After at least one hour, gently stir in the vegetable oil and season with salt and pepper to taste.
+- After at least one hour, gently stir in the oil and season with salt and pepper to taste.
 If too much liquid remains, use a slotted spoon to serve.
 Serve garnished with fresh chopped chives.
 Serve at room temperature.
 Note: This potato salad is best the next day (remove from fridge at least 30 minutes before serving).